waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Saffron City Access:** The gatehouse guard is thirsty.
 I probably need to find him a drink to pass.

 ## 6. Agent Development Log
 - **Pathfinder Agent Overhaul:** The agent's pathing logic fails consistently on complex indoor maps (Fan Club, S.S.
 Anne).
-The issue seems to be its inability to correctly identify walkable paths around furniture and internal walls.
-Plan: A major system prompt rewrite is required.
-The new prompt will give the agent's Python script explicit, step-by-step instructions for building its impassable tile set, including handling objects, defeated trainers, and special cases like Pikachu.
-This should fix the core logic flaw.
+The issue is its inability to correctly identify walkable paths around furniture and internal walls.
+A major system prompt rewrite has been implemented to give the agent's Python script explicit, step-by-step instructions for building its impassable tile set and handling pathing failures gracefully by suggesting manual routes. *This needs to be continually tested.*

-## 7. The Fan Club Paradox (SOLVED)
-- **Resolution:** The 'reachable' data was correct.
-The pathing agents were fundamentally flawed for this map layout, creating the illusion of an invisible wall.
-After numerous failed attempts, a careful manual path around the southern edge of the room successfully navigated to the west side.
-The Chairman provided the BIKE VOUCHER after listening to his story.

-## 8. Training Goals
+## 7. Training Goals
 - **Post S.S.
 Anne:** PARCH (Lv 12) and THISTLE (Lv 16) are significantly under-leveled.
 A dedicated training session is needed to bring them up to par with the rest of the team.